Claremont Fan Court School: Christian Science

 The school was founded by Christian Scientists, although it has no formal connection with the Christian Science Church.
 In its beginning, having a knowledge of The Principia inspired the founders as well.
-The 2007 Independent Schools Inspectorate Report details the School as Christian Science, however the 2011 Independent Schools Inspectorate Interim Report only states that the school was founded by Christian Scientists.
-The financial accounts for the year ending 31 July 2013 filed with the Charity Commission for England and Wales states that all members of the Foundation Council, from whom the Trustees and Governors are selected, must be practising Christian Scientists, and that senior staff are expected to have strong affinity with and understanding of Christian Science.
-In February 2021, Governors confirmed their decision to open membership of the governing body to members of all faiths and none.
+The 2007 Independent Schools Inspectorate Report details the School as Christian Science; however, the 2011 Independent Schools Inspectorate Interim Report only states that the school was founded by Christian Scientists.
+The financial accounts for the year ending 31 July 2013 filed with the Charity Commission for England and Wales state that all members of the Foundation Council, from whom the Trustees and Governors are selected, must be practising Christian Scientists, and that senior staff are expected to have strong affinity with and understanding of Christian Science.
+In February 2021, the Governors confirmed their decision to open membership of the governing body to members of all faiths and none.

-Pupils only receive religious education following the National Curriculum which encompasses studying a variety of religions and cultures.
-Pupils also have the opportunity to develop their understanding further, such as by visiting a mosque and holding a Japanese traditional culture day.
-There is no religious building on site nor does it employ a chaplain.
-A carol service, concert and nativity production often occur at Christmas.
+Pupils only receive religious education following the National Curriculum, which encompasses studying a variety of religions and cultures.
+The school did not employ a chaplain in 2014.